We once believed that Macs would never get a virus, closing apps would save battery life, and private mode was really private.

 Smart thermostats learn your schedule and adjust accordingly.
 These thermostats know how often you adjust it, the outside temperature, how long it takes for the room to reach a certain temperature, and whether you’re away or home.
 Paired with your smart assistant, you can raise or lower the temperature using your voice.

-Somehow, the number 25% has been associated with how much money you could save on your heating and cooling bills.
+Somehow, 25% has been associated with how much money you could save on your heating and cooling bills.
 You will save money but not that much.

 The best-selling Nest Thermostat claims to save 10% to 12% on heating and 15% on cooling.
 They estimate an average savings of $131 to $145 a year based on typical energy costs.